 (3) The second condition is that the criteria are set out in a document that the Welsh Ministers have laid before the National Assembly for Wales.

-(4) The third condition is that the 21-day period has ended without the National Assembly having during that period resolved not
+(4) The third condition is that the 21-day period has ended without the National

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.